samuel-velez/handwritten-digit-recognition-project/README.txt

-If you wish to review the results of this project, please open MNIST_Project_results.html for a nice summary.
+If you wish to review the results of this project, please open MNIST_Project_results.pdf or MNIST_Project_results.html for a summary of the method and results.

-If you want to play around with the data, the code is available in MNIST Project code.
+If you want to play around with the data, the code is available in MNIST Project code.R.